 383. At the time of the material misrepresentations and/or omissions, Plaintiff and the other members of the Class were ignorant of their falsity, and believed them to be true.
-Had Plaintiff and the other members of the Class known the truth underlying Defendants' materially false or misleading statements alleged herein and the intrinsic value of BD common stock, Plaintiff and the other members of the Class would not have purchased or otherwise acquired BD common stock at the artificially inflated prices that they paid.
+Had Plaintiff and the other members of the Class known the truth underlying Defendants' materially false or misleading statements alleged herein and the intrinsic value of BD common stock, Plaintiff and the other members of the Class would not have purchased or otherwise acquired BD common stock or call options at the artificially inflated prices or sold put options at the artificially deflated prices.

 384. By virtue of the foregoing, BD and the Individual Defendants violated Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder.
-As a direct and proximate result of Defendants' wrongful conduct, Plaintiff and the other Class members suffered damages in connection with their purchases and/or acquisitions of BD common stock during the Class Period.
+As a direct and proximate result of Defendants' wrongful conduct, Plaintiff and the other Class members suffered damages in connection with their purchases, acquisitions, or sales of BD Securities during the Class Period.

-COUNT II For Violations of Section 20(a) of The Exchange Act Against The Individual Defendants
+For Violations of Section 20(a) of The Exchange Act Against Polen